First Steps to Navigating BILLIONS in Municipal Infrastructure

 Municipalities have a once-in-a-lifetime opportunity to take advantage of multiple funding streams that will not be available again for decades.
 Completion of engineering reports and other documentation will ensure municipalities are ready and nimble to apply for grant funding as it becomes announced and will increase competitiveness for those funds.
 And if you are not ready for this year, there will be four more years of historic infrastructure funding!

 While it has been a challenge to navigate all the information coming out of Washington regarding the BIL, it is clear there will be a significant amount of funding for municipal infrastructure.
 First, the BIL will provide much needed funding to upgrade municipal water and sewer and sewer systems.
-The U.S. Environmental Protection Agency (EPA) has been allocated more than $50 billion in BIL funds to distribute water and sewer infrastructure grants and loans to states, tribes, and territories over the next five years primarily through the State Revolving Fund (SRF) program.
-The BIL requires that States provide a minimum of 49 percent of the funding in the form of grants, which are typically hard to obtain through the Drinking Water SRF and Clean Water SRF programs.
+The United States Environmental Protection Agency (EPA) has been allocated more than $50 billion in BIL funds to distribute water and sewer infrastructure grants and loans to states, tribes, and territories over the next five years primarily through the State Revolving Fund (SRF) program.
+The BIL requires that states provide a minimum of 49% of the funding in the form of grants, which are typically hard to obtain through the Drinking Water SRF and Clean Water SRF programs.

 New EPA Non-SRF Funds for Forever Chemicals

-BIL funding may also be provided to States to distribute funding outside the SRF program.
-A significant share of the $50 billion will be set aside to address emerging contaminants such as forever chemicals such as Per- and Polyfluoroalkyl substances (PFAS).
+BIL funding may also be provided to states to distribute funding outside the SRF program.
+A significant share of the $50 billion will be set aside to address emerging contaminants such as forever chemicals like perfluoroalkyl and polyfluoroalkyl substances (PFAS).

 RAISE Grants for Large Urban, Small Rural, and Transportation